-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high quality information.
-If you would like to tell us about a blog, nominate them by emailing us at email@example.com!
+We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
+Nominate your favorite blog by emailing us at email@example.com!

 Best of Everything After 50

 Barbara Hannah Grufferman thinks life can be better than ever after turning 50.
 Her blog shares a breadth of lifestyle advice to help other women take full advantage of these years.
 She gives tips for coping with common midlife health issues, like dry eyes, thinning hair, and dating after divorce or loss.
 Many of her beauty and workout tips are for all ages, including posts on lipstick shades for spring and how to start high-intensity interval training.
 Visit the blog.

 Fab Over 50: Geri’s Blog